-Thus, the definition of "usable marihuana" under the MMMA is narrower than the definition of "marihuana" that is incorporated into the MMMA through the public health code, as is described with greater particularity below.
+Thus, the definition of "usable marihuana" under the MMMA is narrower than the definition of "marihuana" that is incorporated into the MMMA through the Public Health Code, as is described with greater particularity below.

 IV.
-THE "MIXTURE" ISSUE, AS PRESENTED
+THE MIXTURE ISSUE, AS PRESENTED

-Defendant claims that the trial court erroneously denied him the protection of section 4 of the MMMA, because the trial court's determination that he possessed more than the allowable quantity of marijuana under the act was based upon the aggregate weight of the baked goods in his possession, rather than the net weight of the THC contained therein.
-We thus are presented with an issue of first impression: in determining whether the quantity limit of section 4 has been exceeded, is it the aggregate weight of an edible that is to be considered, or, alternatively, is it only the net weight of the marijuana (or its active ingredient) contained in the edible that is to be considered?
+Defendant claims that the trial court erroneously denied him the protection of § 4 of the MMMA because the trial court's determination that he possessed more than the allowable quantity of marijuana under the act was based on the aggregate weight of the baked goods in his possession, rather than the net weight of the THC contained therein.
+We thus are presented with an issue of first impression: in determining whether the quantity limit of § 4 has been exceeded, is it the aggregate weight of an edible product that is to be considered or, alternatively, is it only the net weight of the marijuana (or its active ingredient) contained in the edible product that is to be considered?

-Defendant maintains that the consideration of the aggregate weight of an edible would "defeat the purpose of the MMMA," as it would effectively deny the medicinal use of marijuana by a delivery system other than smoking.
+Defendant maintains that the consideration of the aggregate weight of an edible product would "defeat the purpose of the MMMA," as it would effectively deny the medicinal use of marijuana by a delivery system other than smoking.
 Defendant argues that the proper course of action would be to consider only the amount of marijuana as was reflected on the labels that defendant had affixed to the brownies.

-Plaintiff argues, to the contrary, that an edible constitutes a "mixture" or "preparation" within the MMMA's definitions of "marihuana" and "usable marihuana" and, therefore, that the entire weight of the edible should be considered.
-Plaintiff contends that such a reading would be consistent with prior court decisions holding that the weight of a controlled substance for criminal prosecution purposes includes the aggregate weight of the entire mixture or preparation containing the controlled substance.
+The prosecution argues, to the contrary, that an edible product constitutes a "mixture" or "preparation" within the MMMA's definitions of "marihuana" and "usable marihuana" and, therefore, that the entire weight of the edible product should be considered.
+The prosecution contends that such a reading would be consistent with prior court decisions holding that the weight of a controlled substance for criminal prosecution purposes includes the aggregate weight of the entire mixture or preparation containing the controlled substance.

-For the reasons that follow, we conclude that the issue as presented is not properly before us, and that it is unnecessary for us to decide that issue in the circumstances presented.
-Rather, we find, also as an issue of first impression, that edibles made with THC extracted from marijuana resin are not "usable marihuana" under the MMMA.
-Our resolution of that definitional issue compels us to conclude that we should not reach the "mixture" issue, as presented to us, and instead should resolve the issues before us on alternate grounds.
+For the reasons that follow, we conclude that the issue as presented is not properly before us and that it is unnecessary for us to decide that issue in the circumstances presented.
+Rather, we hold, also as an issue of first impression, that an edible product made with THC extracted from marijuana resin is not usable marijuana under the MMMA.
+Our resolution of that definitional issue compels us to conclude that we should not reach the mixture issue as presented to us and instead should resolve the issues before us on alternative grounds.

-V. THE BROWNIES WERE NOT "USABLE MARIHUANA" UNDER THE MMMA.
+V. THE BROWNIES WERE NOT USABLE MARIJUANA UNDER THE MMMA.

 As noted, the MMMA separately defines "marihuana" and "usable marihuana."
 Notably, the definition of "marihuana" includes "all parts" of the cannabis plant, as well as "the resin extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant or its seeds or resin."
+MCL 333.7106(3).
 The definition specifically excludes the "mature stalks" of the plant "except the resin extracted therefrom."
-By virtue of that exception, therefore, resin extracted from mature stalks also is expressly included within the definition of "marihuana."
-There is no dispute that both the raw marijuana and the brownies found in defendant's possession constitute "marihuana" under the MMMA.
+Id.
+By virtue of that exception, therefore, resin extracted from mature stalks is also expressly included within the definition of "marihuana."
+There is no dispute that both the raw marijuana and the brownies found in defendant's possession constitute marijuana under the MMMA.